gersonvj/The-Art-Hub/README.md

 <ul>Existing Features:
   <li>Home page: Is the art hub ideia and concept, one main picture, gallery, address and social.
 The gallery section show the latest pictures, and a link to the gallery to show the user more artworks.</li>
   <li>Gallery:   Show the arts developed by our community</li>
-  <li>Contact: This contact is for customers who seek a specific type o art and want to ask to the community for developing</li>
+  <li>Contact: This contact is for customers who seek a specific type of art and want to ask to the community for developing</li>
 </ul>

 <ul>Future Features: